lentidas/heig-vd-dai-azure-vm/README-github-actions.md

 ## Create a SSH key pair

+You probably already have a SSH key pair for your personal use.
+However, I recommend creating a new one here, as this private key will be used by GitHub Actions to connect to the virtual machine and run the Ansible playbook for the first time.

+It's only after this first run that you can connect to the virtual machine using your personal SSH key (*more on this later*).

+1. Create a new SSH key pair without a passphrase:

+    ```bash
+   ssh-keygen -t ed25519 -f ~/.ssh/id_ed25529_azure_deploy_key -C 'admin@azure-for-students'
+    ```

+    This command will create a new SSH key pair with
+    - the private key at `~/.ssh/id_ed25529_azure_deploy_key`
+    - the public key at `~/.ssh/id_ed25529_azure_deploy_key.pub`
+    - the comment `admin@azure-for-students`

+> [!IMPORTANT]
+> Do not use a passphrase for this SSH key pair, because you'll not have a way to input it when GitHub Actions tries to connect to run the Ansible playbook.

 ## Add the required secrets to your GitHub repository

 In order to run the GitHub Actions workflows, you need to add secrets from the Azure Service Principal and the SSH key pair to your GitHub repository.